 Linearity represents the change in accuracy through the expected operating range of a measurement device.

 For example, does the bathroom scale perform the same when weighing a pet of 10 lbs to a man of 250 lbs?
-The scale has an operating range of 0 lbs to 300 lbs but the scales's accuracy may changes at various levels of measurement.
+The scale has an operating range of 0 lbs to 300 lbs but the scales's accuracy may change at various levels of measurement.

-Sources of linearity error may come from age, wear, or calibration error, or there may be known linearity error.
+Sources of linearity error may come from age, wear, calibration error, or there may be known linearity error.
 If there is known error then there may be a calculation to account for it and various ranges of measurement.